Last update: 09.09.2019

 - Anonymous VPN – this is more like it.
 TorGuard’s basic VPN package costs $9.99 per month.
 Check out the features in more detail below.

-If you’re only interested in trying TorGuard free of charge, the second or third option is the one to go for.
+If you’re only interested in trying TorGuard VPN free of charge, the second option is the one to go for.
 Avoid the proxy – it simply doesn’t provide the same level of protection, especially if you already a using a full VPN service from another provider.

 What do you get with the TorGuard VPN?

-- The ability to connect up to 5 separate devices at a time, including smartphones, tablets, consoles, and computers.
+- Multiple devices.
+The ability to connect up to 8 separate devices at a time, including smartphones, tablets, consoles, and computers.

-- Huge server choice – TorGuard offers 3,000+ servers across 50+ countries, so there should be a fast, convenient server wherever you may be located.
+- Huge server selection.
+TorGuard offers 3,000+ servers across 50+ countries, so there should be a fast, convenient server wherever you may be located.

-- Support – regardless of whether you intend to use the free trial option, all TorGuard users benefit from 24/7 support, and the support team at TorGuard has a pretty good reputation.
+- 24/7 support.
+Regardless of whether you intend to use the free trial option, all TorGuard users benefit from 24/7 support, and the support team at TorGuard has a pretty good reputation.

 Why would you not choose the TorGuard free trial?